FoxLBA/factorio-bad-chest/README.md

 ![Construction robot = 3](docs/nested_navigation.png)

-To select blueprint in books (which are also in the books), signals 1 to 5 indicate which slot to use at the corresponding nesting level.
+To select blueprint in book (which may also be in the book), signals 1 to 5 indicate which slot to use at the corresponding nesting level.
 (Construction robot signal is considered as the zero layer)

 ---